Akari-my/Example-Plugin/README.md

 # Example-Plugin :abacus:
-Example Plugin for EnderX software Minecraft Bedrock
+Example Plugin for EnderX software Minecraft Bedrock :battery:

 # API :bee:
 Written with PocketMine 3.28.0 with EnderX fork with additional Scoreboard and PMQuery.